Guest blog

 What is your interpretation of the declines observed in second-level factors related to Representation (Elected Government, Credible Elections, Effective Parliament and Free Political Parties) in Latin America?

 Looking at International IDEA’s interactive map for Latin America, I observe that, overall, most countries still perform better in the Representation category (and in Participation) than in other categories.
 The exceptions are Cuba, Nicaragua, and Venezuela.
 In Nicaragua, the deterioration of Representation has been major.
-It has become a dictatorship and the last elections had no meaning because all real opposition had been removed.
+It has become a dictatorship and the last elections had no meaning because all real opposition was removed.
 In Venezuela, the Maduro government is taking measures similar to those of Ortega in Nicaragua by not recognizing the victory of the opposition in the July 2024 elections.

 In countries where free elections are held, trust in elections is decreasing, as seen in academic surveys carried out in Latin America.
 As I mentioned earlier, the role of social media and the populist narrative against traditional politicians are partly to blame.
 This impacts people’s perception that parliaments are ineffective and corrupt, as some populists claim.
 This has affected the credibility of the elections, but, in my opinion, it is not the most concerning category.
 Rule of Law, on the other hand, is the region’s weak point, as I previously mentioned.
 The co-optation of institutions by politicians with authoritarian tendencies and the unpredictable enforcement of laws are the areas to focus on, in my opinion.